kyutai-labs/dactory/README.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-With uv, you have the choice of just call the tool with uv, or cloning the repository to edit it.
+With uv, you have the choice of just calling the tool with uv, or cloning the repository to edit it.

 #### I just want to use the tool
 ```bash